 DIANA J. R. LAFFERTY

 As a broadly trained and passionate interdisciplinary conservation ecologist, I synergize my research, mentoring, teaching, and outreach activities to maximize participation by diverse people in authentic science to advance our understanding of how wildlife populations–and their associated communities and ecosystems–respond to global change.
-I lead students in hypothesis-driven research at the nexus of basic and applied science using a variety of taxonomic models that span myriad landscapes.
+I lead students in hypothesis-driven research at the nexus of basic and applied ecology using a variety of taxonomic models that span myriad landscapes.
 The ecological questions I seek to answer often integrate macro and micro-perspectives using a mix of natural history observations, field-based monitoring, traditional and cutting-edge laboratory techniques, geographic information systems, statistical modeling and bioinformatics analyses.
-Consequently, my research often extends into other disciplines including microbiology, human dimensions of natural resource management, geography, and postsecondary science education.
+Consequently, my research often extends into other disciplines including genetics, microbiology, human dimensions of natural resource management, geography, and postsecondary science education.
 By intention, my inclusive and highly collaborative research allows me to build successful partnerships with academic, governmental, and non-governmental institutions, as well as industry partners to engage diverse stakeholders in the research process and provide novel opportunities for students and citizen scientist participation at local, national and international levels.

 ZACK VAN HUYSEN

 Zack is a senior pursuing a Bachelor's degree in Ecology in the Biology Department at NMU.
-As a long-term WECOS Lab member he has contributed to multiple initiatives including (a) an investigation into the relationship between digestive tract morphology and gut microbiomes in migratory waterfowl, (b) a collaborative effort among the WECOS Lab, NMU Vertebrate Zoology Museum, and Alaska Department of Fish and Game to examine relationships among American marten, their internal parasites, and their gut microbiomes across the vast Alaska landscape, and (c) contributed to an assessment of the drivers of gut microbiome diversity and community structure in brown bears across three national parks in Alaska.
+As a long-term WECOS Lab member he has contributed to multiple initiatives including (a) an investigation into the relationship between digestive tract morphology and gut microbiomes in migratory waterfowl, (b) a collaborative effort among the WECOS Lab, NMU Vertebrate Zoology Museum, and Alaska Department of Fish and Game to examine relationships among American marten, their internal parasites, and their gut microbiomes across the vast Alaska landscape, and (c) an assessment of the drivers of gut microbiome diversity and community structure in brown bears across three national parks in Alaska.
 In his spare time, Zack enjoys hiking on trails in Marquette, reading, and propagating a variety of plants.
 Upon graduation, Zack hopes to pursue a career that will enable him to synergize his passion for fire ecology and wetland ecology in an effort to promote natural ecological processes and foster environmental stewardship.

 FORMER GRADUATE STUDENTS